frudman/log0/README.md

 The following **very low priority** items *may* be considered for future implementation.

-Since the idea is to keep log0 **slim & very lightweight**, the implementation of items below will be based on user demand (if any and only if significant: in other words, let me know!).
+Since the idea is to keep log0 **slim & very lightweight**, the implementation of items below will be based on user demand (if any and only if significant: so, let me know!).

 ### Improve this documentation